 - Offering an online communication vehicle through the Network Blog of 750 subscribers that includes advocacy opportunities, trainings, funding opportunities and information resources

 - Organizing annual regional gatherings of western Massachusetts legislators, mayors, and 150 Network partners to review impact, build broad-based support for the mission and advocate for budget and policy reforms

-The Network’s Leadership Council (see our members below) provides the broad cross-section of unified support for the Network’s mission.
+The Network’s Leadership Council provides the broad cross-section of unified support for the Network’s mission.
 The Steering Committee constitutes a sub-set of the Leadership Council with decision-making authority for the Network.

-- Unaccompanied Youth
+- Youth and Young Adult

 - Career Services (spanning all populations)

-These committees meet regularly, its agenda defined by its participants and in conjunction with the region’s two Continuums of Care (CoC), Springfield-Hampden CoC and Three County (Hampshire, Franklin, Berkshire) CoC, the federal HUD-mandated entities through which federal homelessness dollars are allocated.
+Meeting agendas are determined by its participants and in conjunction with the region’s two Continuums of Care (CoC), Springfield-Hampden CoC and Three County (Hampshire, Franklin, Berkshire) CoC, the federal HUD-mandated entities through which federal homelessness dollars are allocated.
 The Network provides an umbrella for coordination and collaboration across our region’s two CoC’s.